Category

 How can I prevent escheatment?

-• Log into your account regularly.
-Logging in shows activity and prevents dormancy.
+• Log into your account regularly: Logging in shows activity and helps prevent the account from being marked as dormant.

-• Update your contact information.
-Ensure your email, phone number, and address are current.
+• Update your contact information: Make sure your email address, phone number, and mailing address are current to receive important notifications.

 Why did I receive a letter about my Webull account?